onamfc/gravity-forms-clevertap-integration/readme.txt

 5. Select the email field from your form
 6. Enter the tag you want to apply in CleverTap
 7. Enter the event name you want to send to CleverTap
-8. Enter the profile key name (defaults to "Form Signups")
+8. Add property mappings to send additional form fields to CleverTap
 9. Save the form

 == Frequently Asked Questions ==